George Harrison’s ‘All Things Must Pass’ hits a milestone | WTOP

 “Once you hear it, you can’t unhear it.
 It does change the way you hear the whole record forever.
 But it doesn’t ruin the experience of knowing the record,” said Harrison.

-A very human George Harrison can also be heard in the mix.
+A very human George Harrison — who died at age 58 in 2001 — can also be heard in the mix.
 He’s captured asking for orange juice — while playing a very cool version of “Get Back.”
 His “Going Down to Golders Green” is Harrison doing his very best Elvis impression, a real treat.
 There’s also Harrison’s recording of “It’s Johnny’s Birthday,” a gift to mark John Lennon’s 30th birthday.

 The demos reveal the origin of a very rootsy “Woman Don’t You Cry For Me,” which would become the opening track of his 1976 album, “Thirty Three & 1/3.”
 And during the 14th take of “Isn’t It a Pity,” a fed-up artist goes off-script to instead sing: “Isn’t it a pain/Why we do so many takes?”